ibuhnila/ibuhnila.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 As HK Research Professor (post-doctoral position), I work on the Elderly Speech Korea Project: “Language Biomarkers and AI in Neurocognitive Disorders”, under the supervision of Professor Eon-Suk Ko.
 My research work focuses on analyzing linguistic biomarkers of cognitive impairment in neurocognitive disorders and Alzheimer’s dementia, using open-source NLP and AI tools adapted for Korean long-form speech data.

+Previously, I conducted research on the automatic processing of scientific articles on brain cancer using LLMs (Large Language Models), at the ATILF laboratory, University of Lorraine - CNRS, under Mathieu Constant's supervision.

+I obtained my PhD from the University of Strasbourg, with the thesis "An Automatic Method for Building a Paraphase Corpus" (In French, "Une méthode automatique de construction de corpus de reformulation"), under the supervision of Professor
+Amalia Todirascu, and co-supervised by Professor Dan Tufiş from the Research Institute for Artificial Intelligence (RACAI) of the Romanian Academy.